joshuar/go-hass-anything/README.md

   - [Number](https://www.home-assistant.io/integrations/number.mqtt/)
   - _With more to come!_
 - Simple TOML based configuration.
 - Compile all apps into a single binary.
-Container builds supported.
+- Use via a container or stand-alone binary.
+- Light on resources (CPU/memory).
-- Runs anywhere that Go runs.
+- Runs anywhere that Go runs, from embedded to server hardware.

 ### 🗒️ Versioning